 Minutes before the East Allen County Schools board approved a mask-optional academic year, member Jenny Blackburn urged respect.

-The plan – which addresses cleaning practices, visitors, quarantines and other protocols – passed in a 6-1 vote.
+The board passed the plan — which includes guidance about quarantines, cleaning practices and visitors — in a 6-1 vote.

 As the oldest board member, Gayle Etzler said she remembers the polio scare, which affected children more than COVID.

-“That was totally different than this,” Etzler said, adding constituents seemed to favor relaxed mask guidelines.
+“That was totally different than this,” Etzler said.

 Superintendent Marilyn Hissong stressed the plan is fluid.
 She and board members also assured the in-person and virtual audience that they read every email and listened to every call.